BarrettNB/Springboard/Capstone_2--Airport_weather/README.md

 ### Plots
-We are going to focus on two specific sets of misclassifications: the false observation rate (FOR), instances where the outcome is positive in spite of a negative prediction, and the false positive rate (FPR), instances where we predicted what turned out to be a negative situation as positive.
+We are going to focus on two specific sets of misclassifications: the false omission rate (FOR), instances where the outcome is positive in spite of a negative prediction, and the false positive rate (FPR), instances where we predicted what turned out to be a negative situation as positive.